 Our Commitment to the Community

-From the beginning of the Gonneville Project in 2020, Chalice has recognised that community engagement is critical.
-As a result, we have actively and transparently engaged with local communities to build respectful and collaborative relationships, with a goal of earning trust and achieving lasting social and economic benefits.
-It also helps us better understand the potential social, environmental, and economic impacts of our activities in the communities where we operate.
+Chalice is proud to be part of the local communities where we work.
+We have actively and transparently engaged with local communities and Traditional Owners to build respectful and collaborative relationships, with a goal of earning trust and achieving lasting social and economic benefits.
+It also helps us better understand the potential social, environmental, and economic impacts of our activities in the communities where we are based.

 Local Communities